DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * items [IPRange](#iprange)

 ### InstanceQuotaExceededFault
-* InstanceQuotaExceededFault `object`: Request would result in user exceeding the allowed number of DB instances.
+* InstanceQuotaExceededFault `object`: The request would result in the user exceeding the allowed number of DB instances.

 ### InsufficientDBClusterCapacityFault
-* InsufficientDBClusterCapacityFault `object`: The DB cluster does not have enough capacity for the current operation.
+* InsufficientDBClusterCapacityFault `object`: The DB cluster doesn't have enough capacity for the current operation.

 ### InsufficientDBInstanceCapacityFault
-* InsufficientDBInstanceCapacityFault `object`: Specified DB instance class is not available in the specified Availability Zone.
+* InsufficientDBInstanceCapacityFault `object`: The specified DB instance class isn't available in the specified Availability Zone.

 ### InsufficientStorageClusterCapacityFault
 * InsufficientStorageClusterCapacityFault `object`: There is insufficient storage available for the current action.
-You may be able to resolve this error by updating your subnet group to use different Availability Zones that have more storage available.
+You might be able to resolve this error by updating your subnet group to use different Availability Zones that have more storage available.

 ### Integer
 * Integer `integer`